Samoa’s 1st female PM takes office after constitution crisis

 WELLINGTON, New Zealand (AP) — More than three months after winning an election which sparked a constitutional crisis, Samoa’s first female prime minister was finally able to take office on Tuesday.

-A smiling Fiame Naomi Mata’afa sat in the chair that her predecessor had been reluctant to relinquish after 22 years in power.
+A smiling Fiame Naomi Mata’afa sat in the chair her predecessor had been reluctant to relinquish after 22 years in power.
 She held her first Cabinet meeting, with members of her FAST Party dressed in the distinctive red clothes that party members and supporters often wear.

 Fiame, 64, said they were ready to begin their work.